Ivica Kralj: International career

 Kralj made his international debut for FR Yugoslavia on 28 December 1996, coming on as a late second-half substitute for Zvonko Milojević in a 3–2 friendly win away to Argentina.
 He subsequently became the first-choice goalkeeper for the national team under Slobodan Santrač, helping them to qualify for the 1998 FIFA World Cup.
 In the final tournament, Kralj played the full 90 minutes in all of his team's four games, as they were eliminated by the Netherlands in the knockout stage.

 Despite not playing regularly at club level, Kralj was named by Vujadin Boškov in Yugoslavia's final UEFA Euro 2000 squad, choosing the number 22 shirt.
 They went on to reach the quarter-finals of the competition, where the team was eliminated by the Netherlands.
 The hosts achieved a convincing 6–1 victory, including a hat-trick by Patrick Kluivert and a brace by Marc Overmars.

 In June 2001, after a one-year absence from the national team, Kralj was selected to represent his country at the Kirin Cup.
 He made his last appearance for FR Yugoslavia in a 1–1 home draw with Slovenia on 5 September 2001, as the country failed to qualify for the 2002 FIFA World Cup.
 Over a five-year international career, Kralj earned 41 caps for Yugoslavia.

 Post-playing career

 After hanging up his boots, Kralj worked for some time as a player agent.
 He was appointed as president of Mačva Šabac in January 2015.
 In November 2020, after spending five and a half years in charge, Kralj stepped down from his position.

 In September 2022, Kralj was appointed as sporting director of Partizan.
+In September 2024, Kralj was dismissed from the position, and was replaced by previous sporting director Ivica Iliev.